LeoPhilly/supplement-rebel/design_doc.md

 First, note that the optimum/minimizer is the same for both since one is a scalar multiple of the other (specifically scaled by `1/eta**2`).
 The difference is to be consistent with DPO & IPO's learning rate.
 If I implemented the paper's loss, the loss magnitude would be deflated by `eta**2` and gradients would be small for a large eta.
 Hence, REBEL would converge slower than DPO/IPO under identical learning rates.
 Additionally, this should keep the loss and gradient scale comparable to DPO/IPO.
 (Empirically, REBEL's gradients still end up ~240× larger than DPO's even with this normalization — see results below)

+Also note that this `*eta` form is not unique to my implementation: the first author's [RLHF 101 tutorial](https://huggingface.co/blog/GitBag/rebel) uses it too.
+However, the [CMU RLFH 101 Blog](https://blog.ml.cmu.edu/2025/06/01/rlhf-101-a-technical-tutorial-on-reinforcement-learning-from-human-feedback/) of this (also by the authors) instead shows the `1/eta` form.
+They are equivalent at `eta == 1`.

 ### What testing did you do of your implementation?

 I added the following 6 unit tests directly into OpenRLHF in the `test_rebel_loss` file.
 The tests are: